klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 However, IBM's subsequent performance has been mixed, suggesting the challenges of maintaining appropriate organizational complexity in a rapidly evolving technology landscape.
 While the company successfully pivoted to services under Gerstner, it has struggled to maintain consistent growth and market leadership in emerging areas like cloud computing and AI, despite multiple reorganization attempts.
 Recent years have seen IBM spin off its managed infrastructure business (Kyndryl) and acquire Red Hat for $34 billion, reflecting ongoing efforts to find the right organizational structure and market focus.

-**Efficiency/Effectiveness Note:** While IBM's initial transformation under Gerstner showed how reducing structural complexity could improve both efficiency and effectiveness, the company's subsequent history highlights the ongoing challenge of maintaining this balance.
-This suggests that organizational restructuring, while sometimes necessary, may provide only temporary advantages without continuous adaptation to changing market conditions.
+**Key Insight:** IBM's case reveals that structural changes alone provide only temporary advantages without ongoing adaptation to market changes.

 ### 5.6.2 Adobe's Transition to Cloud Subscription Model: Consolidation Around New Business Model